nrgow/nrgow.github.io/_posts/2025-07-11-spoken-language-embedding-model.markdown

 We need _hard negatives_.
 Maybe the baseline ngram model could generate them?
 This could work, but actually I decide to just use the just-trained embedding model itself to generate hard negatives.
 This v0 embedding model doesn't perform great but it will generate better negatives than MiniLM.

 After retraining, the evaluation looks much better.
 We get recall@10 of 78%.
 If we are really interested with a single result, recall@1 is 51%, and a reranker could get an upper-bound of 86% if it had access to the top-40 examples.
 That's more like the kind of delta relative to the baseline I was hoping to achieve.
-And looking that the nearest neighbors for some example (table at end of post), the results seem a little more phonetically plausible.
+And looking at the nearest neighbors for some examples (table at end of post), the results seem a little more phonetically plausible.

 | at_k         | recall@1 |               | recall@10|               | recall@40|               |